Marco Fabbri: 2024–25 season: Third European title

 In the leadup to the 2025 European Championships in Tallinn, there was speculation as to whether Fear/Gibson, the silver medalists the prior two years, could build on their Grand Prix Final success and mount a challenge to Guignard/Fabbri for the gold medal.
 However, Guignard/Fabbri won both segments of the competition to take their third consecutive European title, while the British finished third, with Lopareva/Brissaud the silver medalists.

 Guignard/Fabbri had twizzle issues in the rhythm dance at the 2025 World Championships in Boston, coming fourth in the segment, 0.82 points behind Fear/Gibson in third.
 They were fourth as well in the free dance, despite having the third-highest component scores, having lost a level on one of their lifts.
 Guignard said afterward that their "preparations and training went really well, so I really don't know what happened."
 She also acknowledged that many "just didn't like" their free program for the season.

 Selected to compete for Team Italy at the 2025 World Team Trophy, Guignard/Fabbri placed third in all segments of the ice dance event, helping Team Italy in securing the bronze medal overall.
-Team captain Guignard said the second day of the event was “fantastic” for team Italy as it’s the first time they are in the third position at the end of the day.
+Team captain Guignard said the second day of the event was good for team Italy as it’s the first time they are in the third position at the end of the day.
 “It’s a very talented team.
 Everybody is doing well, and we enjoy the crowd a lot,” she said.
 “They also help a lot because it’s the last competition of the season, so everybody is tired.
 But with the crowd like this, I mean we just enjoy.”